SamWindell/Signet/docs/usage.md

 ## print-info
 #### Description:
-SampleInfoPrinter: prints information about the audio file(s), such as the embedded metadata, sample-rate and RMS.
+PrintInfo: prints information about the audio file(s), such as the embedded metadata, sample-rate and RMS.

 #### Usage:
 print-info `[OPTIONS]`